Conversations with Shelly Vohra on Her Journey into Inquiry

 My journey into inquiry started almost ten years ago.
 I remember sitting in my Grade 5 classroom at the end of the year, exhausted and thinking, “There has to be a better way to teach the curriculum!”

 My main goal was for my students to recognize that the subjects were connected.
 For example, how are science, geography, language, math, connected to each other?
 These are not isolated subjects nor are they an island on their own.
 There are many opportunities for cross-curricular integration, and I had designed and delivered many lessons where students were learning in this manner.
-However, I felt there was a more effective method in which students could explore issues, topics, and concepts in an integrated fashion, where there were more choices and voice for students.
-Additionally, as someone who values social justice and equity issues, I wanted to find a way to ensure that social justice was integrated into the teaching and learning.
+However, I felt there was a more effective method in which students could explore issues, topics, and concepts in an integrated fashion, where there were more choices and voices for students.
+Additionally, as someone who values social justice and equity issues, I wanted to find a way to ensure that social justice was integrated into teaching and learning.